rpm-lab/CSCI5551-Spr25/syllabus.md

 ## Quizzes:

-Throughout the semester, there will be a total of 12 quizzes administered in class toward the end of each Wednesday lectures.
-Each quiz will have a 15 minute time limit.
-Each quiz will consist of 1 or 2 short questions within the scope of previously covered lectures and graded projects.
+Throughout the semester, there will be a total of 12 quizzes administered via [Gradescope](https://www.gradescope.com/courses/711212).
+They will be released on Tuesdays 6pm and will be available till 12pm on Wednesdays.
+Each quiz will have 2 questions for 0.5 pts each.
+These questions will be within the scope of previously covered lectures and graded projects.
-If you are on UNITE, these quizes will be made available online at the same time it is released for the in-class participants.

 Your final grade for the quizzes will be based on the best 10 quizzes out of 12 in case you miss any of the quizzes.
 No additional quizzes will be provided.